create3000/x_ite/docs/_posts/components/Shape/Shape.md

 Metadata are not part of the X3D world and not interpreted by the X3D browser, but they can be accessed via the ECMAScript interface.

+### SFBool [ ] **visible** TRUE

+Whether or not renderable content within this node is visually displayed.

+#### Hint

+- The visible field has no effect on animation behaviors, event passing or other non-visual characteristics.
+- Content must be visible to be collidable and to be pickable.

+### SFBool [ ] **castShadow** TRUE

+*castShadow* defines whether this Shape casts shadows as produced by lighting nodes.

+#### Hint

+- If the visible field is FALSE, then the Shape does not cast any shadows.
+- If prior X3D3 content is loaded into an X3D4 model, then legacy Shape nodes have shadows set to true.

+### SFBool [ ] **bboxDisplay** FALSE

+Whether to display bounding box for associated geometry, aligned with world coordinates.

+#### Hint

+- The bounding box is displayed regardless of whether contained content is visible.

 ### SFVec3f [ ] **bboxSize** -1 -1 -1 <small>[0,∞) or −1 −1 −1</small>

 Bounding box size is usually omitted, and can easily be calculated automatically by an X3D player at scene-loading time with minimal computational cost.
 Bounding box size can also be defined as an optional authoring hint that suggests an optimization or constraint.